Swedification

 Swedification refers to the spread and/or imposition of the Swedish language, people and culture or policies which introduced these changes.
-In the context of Swedish expansion within Scandinavia, Swedification can refer to both the integration of Scania, Jemtland and Bohuslen in the 1600s and governmental policies regarding Sámi and Finns in northern Sweden during the 1800s and 1900s.
+In the context of Swedish expansion within Scandinavia, Swedification can refer to both the integration of Scania, Jämtland and Bohuslän in the 1600s and governmental policies regarding Sámi, Tornedalians and Finns during the 1800s and 1900s.

 Swedification of Scania

-As part of the Treaty of Roskilde at the end of the Second Northern War, all areas in the historical region of Skåneland were ceded by Denmark-Norway to the Swedish Empire in early 1658.
+As part of the Treaty of Roskilde at the end of the Second Northern War, all areas in the historical region of Skåneland were ceded by Denmark-Norway to Sweden in early 1658.
 For the Swedish Empire, it was important to integrate these new subjects and to make the Scanians feel Swedish, rather than Danish.
 On 16 April 1658, representatives of Scania, Blekinge and Halland's nobility, citizens, clergy and peasants gathered in Malmö to swear fealty to Charles X Gustav.
 The king was not present but was represented by an empty chair surrounded by Swedish soldiers.